frubino/mgkit/docs/source/gff.rst

 The 9th column is a list of **key=value** item, separated by a semicolon (;); each value is also expected to be quoted with double quotes and the values to not include a semicolon or other characters that can make the parsing difficult.
 MGKit uses :func:`urllib.quote` to encode those characters and also " ()/".
 The :func:`mgkit.io.gff.from_gff` uses :func:`urllib.unquote` to set the values.

 .. warning::

-	As the last column translates to a dictionary, duplicate keys are not allowed. :func:`mgkit.io.gff.from_gff` raises an exception if any are found.
+	As the last column translates to a dictionary in the data structures, duplicate keys are not allowed. :func:`mgkit.io.gff.from_gff` raises an exception if any are found.

 Reserved Values
 ---------------